paybotic/synctera_client_library/docs/PhysicalCardIssuanceRequest.md

 ### NewPhysicalCardIssuanceRequest

-`func NewPhysicalCardIssuanceRequest(form string, accountId string, cardProductId string, customerId string, type_ string, ) *PhysicalCardIssuanceRequest`
+`func NewPhysicalCardIssuanceRequest(accountId string, cardProductId string, type_ CardType, form string, ) *PhysicalCardIssuanceRequest`

 NewPhysicalCardIssuanceRequest instantiates a new PhysicalCardIssuanceRequest object This constructor will assign default values to properties that have it defined,